varesa/mustikkaBot/docs_src/for_users/installation/index.rst

 ------------

 - Twitch account for the bot
+- Python 3 + jsonpickle module
-- Computer with Python 3 and Linux (optional, but more functionality and more tested)
+- Linux (optional, but more functionality and more tested)

 Download
 --------